amy-tabb/CurveSkel-Tabb-Medeiros/README.md

 # CurveSkel-Tabb-Medeiros

 ### Newer release in another repository
 This repository contains a stable, older release.
 Want the new one?
-Go [here](https://github.com/amy-tabb/CurveSkel-Tabb-Medeiros-2018)
+Go to [CurveSkel-Tabb-Medeiros-2018](https://github.com/amy-tabb/CurveSkel-Tabb-Medeiros-2018).

 # Underlying ideas -- the paper